lavender-aa/java-groupwork/README.md

 - `git checkout -b [local name] origin/[remote branch]` -- create a branch that tracks a remote one
 - `git branch -d [branch name]` -- delete a branch
 - `git merge [branch to merge]` -- merge a branch into current branch

+# Practice Section
+Use this section to add your favorite animal:
+    - lavender: cat